CODING & DOCUMENTATION

 Code G0506 requires that the physician or other qualified health care professional must personally perform and document a face-to-face assessment “that is not already reflected in the initiating visit itself (nor in the monthly CCM service code)” and also personally perform care planning (which does not necessarily have to be performed face-to-face).
 In the final rule, CMS also said this should “help ensure that the billing practitioner personally performs and meaningfully contributes to the establishment of the CCM care plan when the patient's complexity warrants it.”
 CMS further stated that “the work that is reported under G0506 (including time) could not also be reported under or counted toward the reporting of any other billed code, including any of the monthly CCM services codes.”

 The care plan created to bill G0506 would have to follow the same requirements as one included in the monthly CCM services.
-Specifically, “it must be an electronic, patient-centered care plan based on a ph
+Specifically, “it must be an electronic, patient-centered care plan based on a physical, mental, cognitive, psychosocial, functional, and environmental (re)assessment and an inventory of resources and supports.”

 WE WANT TO HEAR FROM YOU